josh-peters-99/kratos/documentation/TIME_LOG.md

 ## Week 6:
 - **2025-02-03**: 3 hours - Implemented basic authentication with NextAuth, setting up credentials provider using username and password.
 - **2025-02-05**: 2 hours 30 minutes - Built sign up and login forms using ShadCN UI components.
+- **2025-02-07**: 3 hours - Debugged sign up and login forms.
+Worked on routing in between pages.

 ## Week 7:
 - **2025-02-10**: 3 hours — Created the initial MongoDB Atlas database setup for users and workouts.
 - **2025-02-11**: 2 hours 30 minutes — Built the API routes for creating users and workouts, and connected them to frontend forms.
+- **2025-02-12**: 4 hours - Finisehd the API routes for workouts and added dynamic functionality to form.

 ## Week 8:
 - **2025-02-17**: 2 hours 45 minutes — Added validation and error handling for signup and login flows.